The Insurance Underwriting Process Gap That's Costing You Broker Relationships

 “Underwriting guidelines, risk selection tools, pricing models, and escalation processes aim to embed the insurer’s underwriting strategy into day-to-day account decisions.
 However, underwriters also must have sufficient training to critically analyze accounts and use their judgment in conjunction with these tools and processes.”6

 The takeaway?
 Technology is only as powerful as the alignment it supports.
-Without intentional communication, consistent training, and feedback loops, even the most advanced systems can amplify—not solve—the disconnect between strategy and execution in insurance underwriting.
+Without intentional communication, consistent training, and feedback loops, even the most advanced systems can amplify, rather than resolve, the disconnect between strategy and execution in insurance underwriting.

 The Path Forward: Creating Alignment Through Structure